nathanielgraham/Mojo-Poker/README.md

 [![Build Status](https://api.travis-ci.org/nathanielgraham/Mojo-Poker.svg?branch=master)]

-Mojo Poker is a web-based poker client and server built with the Mojolicious framework.
+Mojo Poker is a web-based poker system that allows anyone to run their own private poker site.

 ## Features
 Includes all the clasics plus a large selection of offbeat games: